 Does your school want to become a Green School?
 For more activity examples and where to find resources check out our Green School toolkit.
 Please contact our education assistant for more information and for activity support.

 Science Adventure Camp

 ECDRR, the City of Charlotte, and Eaton Conservation District host a science adventure camp annually in June.
 The focus of the camp is to learn about our natural environment and to have fun doing so!
 Parents of 3rd - 5th grade students attending any Eaton County schools are welcome to register their child for morning (9:00 am - 12:15 pm) or afternoon (1:00 pm - 4:15 pm) sessions.
-Each session includes various science related hands-on activities and interactive presentations.
-Activities/presentations change each year but past ones have included: constructing miniature solar cars, making elephant toothpaste (chemistry focused), recycling relay, squid dissection, creek invertebrate hunt and identification, and much much more!
+Each session includes various science-related hands-on activities and interactive presentations.
+Activities and presentations change each year, but sessions have included: constructing miniature solar cars, making elephant toothpaste (chemistry focused), recycling relay, squid dissection, creek invertebrate hunt and identification, and much more!